Peacem4kr/file2prompt/README.md

 ### Step 1: Create API Token

-Create a token for your Ollama or LLM server in Home Assistant:
+Create a token for your Ollama LLM server in Home Assistant:
 1. Open your profile
 2. Security - scroll down to Long-lived access tokens
 3. Create Token